calebmsword/clone-deep/README.md

  - Thanks to [clone](https://www.npmjs.com/package/clone) for its implementation of cloning Promises.
  - Thanks to [this](https://stackoverflow.com/a/62491100/22334683) stackoverflow answer for its suggestion for cloning Files.
  - Thanks to [fisker](https://github.com/fisker) and their [package](https://github.com/fisker/create-file-list) for its implementation of creating FileList instances.
+ - Thanks to [this](https://stackoverflow.com/a/52526549/22334683) stackexchange post, which helped me implement the `run-verify` npm script.